-In 2015, the Board of Directors proposed Mrs. Karyn Ovelmen to serve as a member of the ArcelorMittal Board of Directors, which was approved at the ArcelorMittal annual general shareholders' meeting held on May 5, 2015.
+In 2016, the Board of Directors proposed Mr. Karel de Gucht to serve as a member of the ArcelorMittal Board of Directors, which was approved at the ArcelorMittal annual general shareholders' meeting held on May 4, 2016.

 The Board of Directors is comprised of 12 members, of which 11 are non-executive directors and one is an executive director.
-The Chief Executive Officer of ArcelorMittal is the sole executive director.
+The CEO of ArcelorMittal is the sole executive director.

 Mr. Lakshmi N. Mittal was elected Chairman of the Board of Directors on May 13, 2008.
-Mr. Mittal is also ArcelorMittal's Chief Executive Officer.
-Mr. Mittal was re-elected to the Board of Directors for a three-year term by the annual general meeting of shareholders on May 8, 2014.
+Mr. Mittal is also ArcelorMittal's CEO.
+Mr. Mittal was re-elected to the Board of Directors for a three-year term at the annual general meeting of shareholders on May 8, 2014.

 Eight of the 12 members of the Board of Directors are independent.
-The non-independent directors are Mr. Lakshmi N. Mittal, Ms. Vanisha Mittal Bhatia, Mr. Jeannot Krecké and Mr. Michel Wurth.
-A director is considered "independent" if:

-(a) he or she is independent within the meaning of the New York Stock Exchange Listed Company Manual, as applicable to foreign private issuers,
+The nonindependent directors are Mr. Lakshmi N. Mittal, Ms. Vanisha Mittal Bhatia, Mr. Jeannot Krecké and Mr. Michel Wurth.
+A director is considered "independent" if: (a) he or she is independent within the meaning of the New York Stock Exchange Listed Company Manual, as applicable to foreign private issuers.